RonVest92/LMIC-Health-Insights-ToolKit/README.md

 - **A/B testing** supports evidence‑based decision‑making for outreach strategies

 This is not just a technical exercise — it’s a blueprint for **responsible, deployable AI** that can be adapted to health, education, and agriculture challenges in LMICs.
-It reflects my commitment to **building AI for public good**, aligning with the Gates Foundation’s vision of equitable, impactful technology.
+It reflects my commitment to **building AI for public good**, aligning with the core safety as well as secure values of AI and vision of equitable, impactful technology.

 ---